viralj/goprojects/README.md

 # goprojects
-All projects written in Go programming language.
+All og my projects written in Go programming language.